-THE MISSIONS OF AN ART CENTRE
+THE MISSIONS OF AN ART CENTER

 The mission of the Centre d’art contemporain d’Ivry - le Crédac is artistic programming in the field of visual arts.
 Thought and organised as a place of production and experimentation for French and foreign artists, it favours the sensitive encounter between the public and the works.
 Events open to all audiences are organised for each exhibition.